discretegames/runmany/README.md

     runmany_to_f(file_obj, 'path/to/input.many', 'path/to/settings.json')
 ```

-As with the command line, the settings JSON provided takes precedence over the JSON that may be at the top of the .many file, and [default_settings.json](https://github.com/discretegames/runmany/blob/main/run_many/default_settings.json) is used as a fallback for all settings.
+As with the command line, the settings JSON provided takes precedence over the JSON that may be at the top of the .many file, and [default_settings.json](https://github.com/discretegames/runmany/blob/main/runmany/default_settings.json) is used as a fallback for all settings.

 In each of the 3 runmany functions, the settings JSON argument may be given as a path to the .json file or a JSON-like Python dictionary.

 Additionally, the many file contents may be given as a string rather than a file path with `from_string=True`.

-The function `run_many.cmdline`, which takes a list of command line arguments, is also present as an alternative to using the command line directly.
+The function `runmany.cmdline`, which takes a list of command line arguments, is also present as an alternative to using the command line directly.

 # .many Syntax